MihaiPredoaica/ManagementApp/ClientApp/README.md

 There is a broad spectrum of component testing techniques.
 They range from a “smoke test” verifying that a component renders without throwing, to shallow rendering and testing some of the output, to full rendering and testing component lifecycle and state changes.

-Different projects choose different testing tradeoffs based on how often components change, and how much logic they contain.
+Different Project choose different testing tradeoffs based on how often components change, and how much logic they contain.
 If you haven’t decided on a testing strategy yet, we recommend that you start with creating simple smoke tests for your components:

 ```js
 import React from 'react';